kleinee/jns/README.md

 * a static IP address for the Raspberry Pi
 * an internet connection
 * a computer to carry out the installation connected to the same network as the Pi
-* a fair amount of time - following along to the end will take good part of a day.....
+* a fair amount of time

 ## Preparing the Raspbian Jessie Lite Image
 Download the official Raspbian Jessie Lite image and transfer it to your SD card.
 Boot the Pi with the fresh image, log in (**root password is raspbian** and **default user is pi**) to  set up timezone and locales and expand the filesystem using the raspi-config utility: